Accounting and Tax Benefits of Malta Offshore Company

 The prominent benefit of establishing an offshore company in Malta is its competitive tax system.
 Malta offers a range of tax incentives, including a low corporate tax rate, tax refunds on qualifying distributions, and access to the country’s double taxation treaty network.
 When setting up a business in Malta, you should carefully consider the costs, risks, and regulatory environment as with any international expansion

-It is best to seek advice from business experts of Odint Consultancy to help you become aware of the accounting and tax benefits of Malta offshore company.
+It is best to seek advice from business experts of Odint Consulting to help you become aware of the accounting and tax benefits of Malta offshore company.

 The corporate tax rate for corporations in Malta has a tax rate of 35% however the tax rate on dividends and royalties is zero%.